 Moreover, with a workforce of over 20,000 employees, there is a risk of employee dissatisfaction leading to legal claims against us.
 For instance, in 2022, we faced 2 industrial court claims from employees which are currently ongoing.
+The first case involved an assistant branch manager who alleged termination without cause.
+The industrial court awarded the said former employee an immaterial sum and we have filed an appeal against this decision, which is scheduled for a hearing in the High Court in August 2024.
+The second case was initiated in July 2022 by a cashier who was dismissed due to non-compliance with our COVID-19 vaccination policy, for which the case is still pending a court decision.
 However, we believe these 2 cases will not have any significant impact on our Company.